kjolley/BIGSdb_documentation/administration.rst

 * modify_schemes - allowed to add or modify schemes.
 * modify_sequences - allowed to add sequences to the sequence bin (for isolate databases) or new allele definitions (for sequence definition databases).
 * modify_isolates - allowed to add or modify isolate records.
-* modify_isolates_acl - allowed to control who accesses isolate records (provided they themselves have access to a particular isolate).
 * modify_projects - allowed to create projects, modify their descriptions and add or remove isolate records to these.
 * modify_composites - allowed to add or modify composite fields (fields made up of other fields, including scheme fields defined in external databases).
 Composite fields involve defining regular expressions that are evaluated by Perl - this can be dangerous so this permission should be granted with discretion.
 * modify_field_attributes - allow user to create or modify secondary field attributes (lookup tables) for isolate record fields.